Rishabh1627rawat/-Real-Estate-Data-Engineering-Analytics-Pipeline/README.md

 This project is an end-to-end data engineering and analytics pipeline for the real estate sector.
 It simulates real-time property data streaming using Kafka, performs batch processing using PySpark, stores cleaned data in a cloud data warehouse (Snowflake), and visualizes insights through a Streamlit dashboard.
 The project is designed to demonstrate my skills across both data engineering and data analytics domains.

 ---
+📌 Problem Statement

+In the real estate industry, decision-makers—like home buyers, investors, and listing platforms—struggle to make informed decisions due to **fragmented, messy, and delayed data**.

+Properties across cities show varying prices, trends, and demand.
+Without a centralized, automated pipeline to process and track this data, platforms cannot deliver **accurate price recommendations, trend forecasts, or inventory insights**.

+### 🎯 Goal

+Build an **end-to-end data engineering pipeline** that:

+- Ingests raw real estate data from multiple sources
+- Cleans, transforms, and models it using PySpark and dbt
+- Stores data in Snowflake for fast analytics
+- Visualizes trends through dashboards
+- Automates the entire process using Apache Airflow

+---

 ## 📌 Project Architecture